emilyalice2708/makers-progress/week-7.md

 ## Plans:
 - Work on the Notes app challenge in pairs in the afternoons.
-- Work on the News summary or CHitter API Frontend challenge at the weekend.
+- Work on the News summary or Chitter API Frontend challenge at the weekend.
 - Attend workshops: Javascript Module Pattern.

 ## Evidence: